To understand the meaning of accounting and how the different subfields of accounting fit together, it is essential to know what they are.

 Management accounting is the practice of providing data that helps senior management assess the performance of their managers and competent people within a department or company.
 The data is used to determine and communicate key performance indicators (KPIs) and the effectiveness of individual managers and departments.

 Management Accounting is concerned with internal reporting to the managers of a business enterprise.
 To discharge the functions of stewardship, planning, control and decision-making, the management needs a variety of information.

 The different methods of grouping information are preparing reports as desired by the managers for discharging their attest functions are referred to as management accounting.
 An essential component of management accounting is cost accounting, which deals with ascertaining cost and control.

-As the name implies, it is the accounting of costs, which is not the same as accounting of expenses.
+As the name implies, it is the accounting of costs, which is not the same as the accounting of expenses.
 These costs, which are incurred for production, cannot be charged against the profit, but the revenues.
 When the total costs are included in the income statement, the company shows an increase in income compared to expenses.